-Getting lessons in silvermaking in San Miguel de Allende is one of the top priorities of many long-stay visitors to the charming city north of Mexico City.
-It was on my list of things to do too.
+Getting lessons in silvermaking in San Miguel de Allende is one of the most popular things to do for many travellers settling into this charming colonial city north of Mexico City.
+It was on my list of things to do during our two weeks in San Miguel de Allende on our yearlong grand tour dedicated to slow,local and experiential travel.

 It was a Peruvian artist, Felipe Cossío del Pomar, who established the first art school in San Miguel de Allende, the Escuela Universitaria de Bellas Artes in 1938, which later re-opened as the Instituto Allende, and it was American expats who were responsible for the boom in arts tourism.